-Essex County Counci Essex Co Children & Families Service Map and Key Contacts 2021 Children & Families Hub Telephone Opportunity to 0345 6037627 for a child with a Scolal Worker Social Worker Priority Line if a child is considered 4.30pm): Priority Line if a Mon - Thurs 8.45am - Priority Line if a Child is considered Telephone Mon - Thurs 8.45am - Priority Line if a Child is considered Telephone Mild is considered Telephone Mon - Thurs 8.45am - Telephone Priority Line if a Child is considered to be at IMMEDIATE risk of harm Telephone Obs Obs Effective Support Directory A practitioner, child, young person or family member can directly access the Effective Support Directory .
+Children & Families Service Map and Key Contacts 2021 Children & Families Hub Telephone 0345 6037627 (Mon - Thurs 8.45am - 4.30pm): Consultation Line Opportunity to discuss concerns for a child with a Social Worker Submit new requests for service on a (RFS) form.
+Navigate the website to access the discuss concerns for a child with a Social Worker Additional information on open cases are made to the allocated Social Worker Contact allocated Social Worker direct if details are not known Telephone open cases are made to the allocated Social Worker Effective Support Directory A practitioner, child, young person or family member can directly access the Effective S upport Directory .
 The directory provides a detailed list of a variety of Additional Level 2 services that are available in each quadrant The Effective Support Directory can be accessed electronically via The Essex County Council Website www.essex.gov.uk .
 Early Help resources and guidance is also available including information on Family Solutions, Early Help Plans, Team Around the Family and Lead Professional.
-Emergency Duty Service (Immediate Out of Hours Response) No: 0345 606 1212 (Mon - Thurs 5.00pm - 8.45am, Fri 4.30pm - Mon 8.45am Inc. Bank holidays) (for non-immediate requests please contact the Children & Families Hub within the working hours above) ty Designated ( LADO ) The Essex LADO is specifically involved in cases where there is a concern or allegation that someone working or volunteering with children; has or may have harmed a child , may have committed a criminal offence related to a child, behaved towards a child or children in a way that indicates they may pose a risk of harm to children.
-They give advice and guidance on how concerns or allegations should be investigated against adults working with children.
+Emergency Duty Tearn Emergency Duty Service (Immediate Out of Hours Response) No: 0345 606 1212 (Mon - Thurs 5.00pm - 8.45am, Fri 4.30pm - Mon 8.45am Inc. Bank holidays) (for non-immediate requests please contact the Children & Families Hub within the working hours above) Authority Designated Officer (LADO) have harmed a child , may have committed a criminal offence related to or allegation that someone working or volunteering with children; has or may a child, behaved towards a child or children in a way that indicates they may pose ns or allegations should be investigated against adults working with children.
 Local Authori Officer For advice please contact: Essex duty LADO (Local Authority Designated Officer) Telephone: 03330 139 797 .
-Emergency Duty Service (Immediate Out of Hours Response) No: 0345 606 1212 (Mon - Thurs 5.00pm - 8.45am, Fri 4.30pm - Mon 8.45am Inc. Bank holidays) Useful Resources SOUTHEND E S S E S S Safeguarding B C C RLD PROTECTION PROCEEDURES SAFEGUARDING AND CRLD PROTECTION PROCEEDURES
+Emergency Duty Service (Immediate Out of Hours Response) No: 0345 606 1212 (Mon - Thurs 5.00pm - 8.45am, Fri 4.30pm - Mon 8.45am Inc. Bank holidays) Useful Resources ESSEX Safeguarding DOARD SOUTHEND ESSEX THURROCK SAFEGUARDING AND CHILD PROCEDURES